mashu/ImmuneDiscover.jl/docs/src/index.md

 - `full_ratio`: The number of sequences matching this allele along with optionally selected flanking sequences (RSS and affix) divided by the highest count allele of the same gene.
 - `ratio`:  The number of sequences matching this allele divided by the highest count allele of the same gene.
 - `allele_freq`: The counts for allele and cases divided by the sum of counts per gene for that case.
 This reflects the contribution of allele within a gene.
-- `allele_count_freq`: The counts for allele and cases divided by the number of counts per case.
+- `allele_case_freq`: The counts for allele and cases divided by the number of counts per case.
 This reflects relative allele usage.
-- `gene_count_freq`: The sum of counts per gene and case divided by the number of counts per case.
+- `gene_case_freq`: The sum of counts per gene and case divided by the number of counts per case.
 This reflects relative gene usage.
 - `log2_count`: Represents the logarithm base 2 of the count.
 - `gene_count`: Summed up `count` column for all alleles in a gene within each well and case.
 - `count_refgene_ratio`: Where `refgene` is replaced with selected reference gene is the ratio between `count` and `count` for refgene.